persalys/persalys/python/doc/developer_manual/validation/validation.rst

 3-1 Inputs
 ''''''''''

-Because of a bug in the module ASTER, it is necessary to uncheck **Parallelize status** in the physical model definition window before launching the analysis.
+Because of a temporary problem with the module of Code_Aster, it is necessary to uncheck **Parallelize status** before launching analyses using Code_Aster solver.
 In the same window, choose the machine which will launch the analysis.

 .. image:: YACS_scheme_parameters.png